-Dr Yuthika Sharma works on the art and intellectual history of South Asia in the early modern and colonial period.
-Her researchlooks at artistic agency and the transmission of visual knowledge in the long eighteenth century in the backdrop of shifting patterns of artistic production and cultural patronage from the courts to Company patrons, local elites and beyond.
+Dr Yuthika Sharma works on the visual culture of South Asia in the early modern and colonial period through the lens of cultural exchange, gender and labour relations.
+Her research has focused on artistic agency and the transmission of visual knowledge in the long eighteenth century in the backdrop of shifting patterns of production and patronage and new artistic imaginaries in the backdrop of an emerging marketplace.
+Her co-authored book-catalogue with William Dalrymple, Princes and Painters in Mughal Delhi 1707-1857 (Yale University Press, 2012) was instrumental in drawing attention to a hitherto neglected period of India's transition from a Mughal state to a colonial outpost, countering the received wisdom of a decline of the arts in the long 18th century.
 Her research has been supported by the Leverhulme Trust, The Arts and Humanities Research Council and the Paul Mellon Centre for British Art.

 Imagining the Divine (Oct 2017-March 2018) Ashmolean Museum, Oxford University.
 Co-curator with Jas Elsner et.al.

 Highlands to Hindustan(2017), Edinburgh University Fringe Exhibition and UK-India Year of Culture Exhibition.
 Curator.